30 Salesforce Admin Interview Questions & Answers

 23. What are Record Types?

-Here’s a tip: I almost always create a Record Type when I make create a new object even if I’m only planning to use one type.
-It’s so much easier to add a second one when you need them than it is to to go back an introduce Records Types to an object that already has records.
+Here’s a tip: I almost always create a record type when creating a new object, even if I only plan to use one type.
+It’s so much easier to add a second one when you need them than to go back and introduce records types to an object that already has records.

 24. What are List Views?

-List Views are the queries you can present to your users to help them review they records that interest them.
-Most often found when they click on a tab in an app, but they could also be displayed in via Lightning Components on other Lightning Pages.
-List Views can be be filtered how they are needed and display whichever columns are relevant.
-Users can also pin their default List View on each tab.
+List views are the queries you can present to your users to help them review the records that interest them.
+Most often found when they click on a tab in an app, but they could also be displayed via Lightning components on other Lightning pages.
+List views can be filtered on how they are needed and display whichever columns are relevant.
+Users can also pin their default list view on each tab.

 25. What are Reports and Dashboards?

-Reports are similar to List Views, but they can do so much more.
+Reports are similar to list views, but they can do so much more.
 They can group records and create summaries.
-Dashboard allow for visualizations of the data.
+Dashboards allow for visualizations of the data.

-At a high level a page layout controls which fields are visible for a specific record, but they control more than that.
-They can also control which fields or editable or are required.
-Additionally, page layouts control buttons, related lists, and some other elements too.
+At a high level, a page layout controls which fields are visible for a specific record, but they control more than that.
+They can also control which fields are editable or required.
+Additionally, page layouts control buttons, related lists, and some other elements.

 It’s worth noting that now Dynamic Forms have been released, this will represent a paradigm shift in managing Lightning pages and page layouts!